 In this post, we will cover several different categories of kicks.
 These include rear kicks, crescent kicks and hook kicks.
 There are two or three of each type of kick in the requirements for achieving the rank of Yellow Belt (Hachikyu).
 These kicks are not taught in the order presented here but are rather established as requirements to earn various milestones (stripes) within the belt.

 We will discuss the delivery of kicks using the right leg.
 Kicks using the left leg would employ the opposite side and use complementary angles on the octagon.

 The following kicks are focused on a target behind you.

 This is commonly called a back or rear kick.
 It is frequently initiated from Heiko Dachi by raising the kicking foot until it is at the desired elevation level.
 The knee then drives the heel back and into the target.
-It is very important that the foot remain directly below the knee and that the knee remain pointing straight downward during the initial phases of this kick.
+It is very important that the foot remains directly below the knee and that the knee remains pointing straight down during the initial phases of this kick.
 If the knee points off to the outside at all then the kick will likely go wide of its intended target.
 This occurs because moving the knee outside a little reorients the hip joint.
 Now when you extend the foot back the hip joint will guide your leg both out and back.
 If you want to kick straight back you will need to keep the knee oriented straight down as the foot moves to the rear.

 The foot position is important in this kick.
 When students first learn the kick it is not unusual to see the toes pressed further back than the heel.
 This means that the toes would strike a target before the heel.
 This is an invitation to broken toes.
 Think of touching your toes to your knee as you extend your leg back.
 While this is not generally possible, it will pull your toes forward of the heel so that the heel strikes first.
 This kick should always attempt to strike with the heel of the foot.